-Numerous wood oils are on the market purporting to be the best oil for wood outdoor furniture, but which ones are really worth the hype?
+Numerous wood oils such as raw linseed oil, teak oil and natural oils are on the market purporting to be the best oil for wood outdoor furniture, but which ones are really worth the hype?

 The simple answer is that high-quality wood oils in a variety of formulations work great for your lawn and garden furniture, though some work better than others for specific purposes and climates.